Next-devplus/spring-boot/README.md

 ## Once Sprint Boot Application will be started successfully then we
 can call following Endpoints by using POSTMAN

-### 7. To get list of books call following endpoint with GET Request
+### 7. To get list of formateur call following endpoint with GET Request
 ```
   http://localhost:8080/Formateurservice/Formateurs
 ```